DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v0.1/_reference.md

     <dt class="govuk-summary-list__key"><code>grade</code></dt>
     <dd class="govuk-summary-list__value">
       <p class="govuk-body">
-        string, required if degree is from the UK
+        string (limited to 2 characters), required if degree is from the UK
       </p>
       <p class="govuk-body">
         The grade of the degree.
 Coded according to <a href="https://www.hesa.ac.uk/collection/c23053/e/degclss">HESA degree class field</a>